open-formulieren/open-forms/docs/installation/config.rst

   disabling SSL certificate verification.
 Example:
   ``EXTRA_VERIFY_CERTS=/etc/ssl/root1.crt,/etc/ssl/root2.crt``.

+* ``DEFAULT_TIMEOUT_REQUESTS``: The default timeout duration (in seconds) when calling external APIs/services.
+Defaults to ``10.0``.
+Requests taking longer than this duration are aborted and errors bubble up.
+Specific calls may use an explicitly provided timeout, which is not affected by this setting.

 * ``CURL_CA_BUNDLE``: If this variable is set to an empty string, it disables SSL/TLS certificate verification.
 More information about why can be found on this `stackoverflow post <https://stackoverflow.com/a/48391751/7146757>`_.
 Even calls from